-The Department of Equal Opportunity, Family and Diversity (DE) will provide you with important information and contacts in the areas of advice, support and financing.
+The Department of Equal Opportunity, Family and Diversity (only in German) will provide you with important information and contacts in the areas of advice, support and financing.
 These points include, for example, the procurement of school and daycare places in the vicinity of the university and in the entire area around it.

 Important information: Various events for parents and children can be found among the offers for families.

 Additional information that might be relevant for you can be found on the following pages: